Wolsey (clothing)

 Wolsey is a heritage British clothing brand founded in 1755, making it one of the oldest existing textile companies in the world.
 The brand sells men's clothing and accessories, including a range of knitwear, socks, underwear and scarves.
-The company holds a Royal Warrant and is based in Leicester, England, where it was originally established.
+The company holds a Royal Warrant.
+Until 2017, it was based in Belgrave, Leicester, England, where it was originally established.
 The company name, adopted in 1920 when R Walker & Sons merged with W Tyler and Sons, is a reference to Cardinal Wolsey.
 'Wolsey' is a registered trademark.

 History

 The earliest records relating to the Wolsey business show that Henry Wood was trading in Leicester as a hosier in 1744.
 Several years later, in 1748 he went into partnership with a man named Job Middleton and they were later joined by John Wrightman in 1750.

 Around 1755 Henry Wood dissolved the partnership as he wished to start his own business.
-Wood died in 1768 and the business was carried on by his widow, and later by his sons and grandsons, under the name of Ann Wood & Sons.
-In 1842, after the retirement of the last Wood family member, the name was changed to R Walker & Sons.
+Wood died in 1768 and the business was carried on by his widow and later by his sons and grandsons under the name of Ann Wood & Sons.
+In 1842, after the retirement of the last Wood family member the name was changed to R Walker & Sons.